yalue/onnxruntime_go_examples/README.md

    the MNIST dataset.
 It processes a single input image, and outputs the digit it is most likely to contain.

+ - `mnist_float16`: This example is identical to the plain `mnist` example, except it uses a 16-bit network, including 16-bit inputs and outputs.
+It is intended to illustrate how to use a float16 `CustomDataTensor`.

  - `image_object_detect`: This example uses the YOLOv8 network to detect a list of objects in an input image.
 It also attempts to use CoreML if the `USE_COREML` environment variable is set to `true`.